sjb3d/caldera/caldera/examples/test_ray_tracing/README.md

 - Use the `VK_KHR_ray_tracing_pipeline` extension
   - Trace camera rays to the first hit in a compute shader
   - Just interpolate vertex normals at the hit point
-- Compare with ray tracing and rasterization results and performance
+- Compare ray tracing and rasterization results and performance
 - As an unrelated test, try out using a _transient attachment_ for MSAA depth